Sheldon Fox Lecture at UPENN

 Rafael Moneo, Josep Lluis Sert Armand Gruntch & Almut Ernst

-Sheldon “Shelly” Fox began his 41-year career as an architect in 1955, after his return from Korea where he served two years as a first lieutenant in the United States Army.
-Starting out as a young draftsman at Kahn and Jacobs, Architects Shelly became a partner in the firm.
+Sheldon “Shelley” Fox began his 41-year career as an architect in 1955, after his return from Korea where he served two years as a first lieutenant in the United States Army.
+Starting out as a young draftsman at Kahn and Jacobs, Architects Shelley became a partner in the firm.
 In 1972, he joined John Warnecke and Associates where he was Senior Vice-President.
-In 1976, Shelly, along with A. Eugene Kohn and William Pedersen, formed Kohn Pedersen Fox Associates, where he spent the next 21 years as Managing Partner and Partner-in-Charge of many of the firm’s most notable projects including six buildings for the American Broadcasting Company in New York City, the National AIA Award winning Proctor & Gamble World Headquarters in Cincinnati, Ohio and the National AIA Award winning World Bank Headquarters in Washington, DC.
+In 1976, Shelley, along with A. Eugene Kohn and William Pedersen, formed Kohn Pedersen Fox Associates, where he spent the next 21 years as Managing Partner and Partner-in-Charge of many of the firm’s most notable projects including six buildings for the American Broadcasting Company in New York City, the National AIA Award winning Proctor & Gamble World Headquarters in Cincinnati, Ohio and the National AIA Award winning World Bank Headquarters in Washington, DC.

-Shelly strongly believed in “an open office without doors” and exercised a low-profile management style which encouraged strong personal interaction and communication among all members of staff as well as clients.
-With this approach, Shelly not only successfully managed the completion of numerous projects, but formed long lasting relationships with employees and clients alike.
-Shelly was a committed member of the architectural community.
+Shelley strongly believed in “an open office without doors” and exercised a low-profile management style which encouraged strong personal interaction and communication among all members of staff as well as clients.
+With this approach, Shelley not only successfully managed the completion of numerous projects, but formed long lasting relationships with employees and clients alike.
+Shelley was a committed member of the architectural community.
 He was a Fellow of the American Institute of Architects, an associate member of Building Officials and Code Administrators International, and an active member of the New York Building Congress for which he served as Director.
 He was a Director of the Lighthouse Business Council and of the Architectural League of New York City.
 He was active in civic affairs and served as a chairman of the Design Review Board and as a Director of the Mid Range Civic Association, both in Stamford, Connecticut.
-Shelly was a founding member of the AIA Large Firm Roundtable as well as a member of the Practice Management Committee of the AIA.
+Shelley was a founding member of the AIA Large Firm Roundtable as well as a member of the Practice Management Committee of the AIA.
 He lectured on architectural management and served on several academic and professional juries.